 “Know what you own, and know why you own it” Peter Lynch

-Positives: This short and entertaining read authored by one of Wall Street’s great stock pickers.
+Positives: This is a short and entertaining read authored by one of Wall Street’s great stock pickers.

 Negatives: Light on actionable investing strategies, charts, and technical analysis.